 Illustrations

 Kids in this age group are still learning to gather information through text only; having illustrations here and there will be helpful.
-The beginning of each chapter is a good place or where you want to ‘show’ the reader what’s going on.
+The beginning of each chapter is a good place to ‘show’ the reader what’s going on.

 Similar to picture books, the illustrations can help tell the story, so physical characteristics don’t need to be mentioned in the text.

-You do have the option of having black and white illustrations rather than full color like picture books.
-In this case, you would mention characteristics in regard to color, such as blonde hair, a purple room, and so on.
+You also have the option of using black-and-white illustrations rather than full color, as in picture books.
+If using black-and-white illustrations, you would mention characteristics in regard to color, such as blonde hair, a purple room, and so on.

-This is the basics of a chapter book.
+This information is the basics of a chapter book.

 If you’re a children’s writer and haven’t written one yet, give it a try!